 - 6.1 Every match is under the control of a referee.
 Additional persons, as authorised by the match organisers may include the assistant referees, reserve referee and/or reserve assistant referee. - 6.2 Toss.
 The referee organises the coin toss to determine which team kicks off and in which direction.
 One of the captains tosses a coin and the other captain calls to see who wins the toss.
 The winner of the toss decides whether to kick off or to choose an end.
 If the winner of the toss decides to choose an end, the opponents must kick off and vice versa.
-(Other appropriate methods may be used.) - 6.3 The referee may consult with assistant referees in regard to matters relating to their duties, the Law relating to foul play, or timekeeping. - 6.4 If a player is injured and continuation of play would be dangerous, the referee must blow the whistle immediately. - 6.5 If the referee stops play because of player injury when an infringement has not occurred, play resumes with a free pass to the team in possession of the ball when play stopped.
-If neither team had possession the attacking team is awarded the free pass.
+(Other appropriate methods may be used.) - 6.3 The referee may consult with assistant referees in regard to matters relating to their duties, the Law relating to foul play, or timekeeping. - 6.4 If a player is injured and continuation of play would be dangerous, the referee must blow the whistle immediately. - 6.5 If the referee stops play because a player is injured but there has been no infringement and the ball has not been made dead play restarts with a free pass to the team last in possession of the ball.
+If neither team was in possession, the attacking team is awarded the free pass.